Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **Search a Booking**

 A serach box is available for superuser to search any bookings.
-After entering the Full Name and click on Find , the booking details is diaplayed eith EDIT/DELETE option.
+After entering the Full Name and click on Find , the booking details is displayed eith EDIT/DELETE option.

 ![Search Box](static/docs/readme_images/search_booking.JPG)